 Activities by a birth parent, adopted person, or adoptive parent to learn the identity and location of another member of the adoption triad, often with the intent of initiating some form of contact.
 Also see reunion and reunion registry.

-secondary trauma stress
+secondary traumatic stress

 semi-open adoption (See open adoption/openness.)